 A central feature of this model was a ‘payment by capitation’ system.
 Under the contract, the government of Valencia paid UTE Ribera an annually adjusted fee for each resident for the duration of the contract.
 This figure had to cover all the expenses needed to provide the service, including payroll, drugs and other medical consumables, utilities, depreciation of assets and the cost of loans.
 Research suggests that this system has built-in ‘perverse’ incentives, such as encouraging managers to ‘cherry pick’ the most lucrative specialities or to choose less expensive treatments (such as the prescription of medicines rather than admission to hospital) that may not be in patients’ interest.

-Hospital doctors and many GPs working within the Alzira model were employed by the operating company rather than the public sector or civil service as is usual in Spain’s public hospitals.
+Hospital doctors and many GPs working within the Alzira model were employed by the operating company (rather than the public sector as is usual in Spain’s public hospitals).
 Generally, in Spain, private sector contracts of employment have worse terms and conditions, including less job security, lower pay scales and longer working hours, meaning increases in productivity of around 20 – 30% over the public sector.
-In Alzira, medical salaries had a fixed component (80%) and a variable component dependant, for example, on how staff responded to certain incentives: the unified information system for sharing patients’ data and that made patient costs visible to clinicians allowed individual clinicians’ work to be checked.
-UTE Ribera profits were capped at 7.5%.
+In Alzira, medical salaries had a fixed component (80%, or 90% for GPs) and a variable component dependant, for example, on how staff responded to certain ‘incentives’.

 Notably, in June 2017 the new coalition government in Valencia passed new legislation to return the Alzira health concession to direct public management.
-At around the same time, a main player involved in the Alzira PPIP – the Ribera Salud Group – came under police investigation for embezzlement and corruption.
-In Madrid, following mass health workers’ strikes and other difficulties, the regional government has abandoned its plan to use the Alzira system for six public hospitals.
-(Ribera Salud is now forming a partnership with Northumbria Foundation Group Hospital in the UK.)
+At around the same time, one of the main players involved in the Alzira PPP – the Ribera Salud Group – came under police investigation for embezzlement and corruption.
+In Madrid, following mass strikes by health workers and other difficulties, the regional government abandoned its plan to use the Alzira system for six public hospitals.

-While some features of the Alzira model would be welcome in the UK’s NHS, such as better integration of care, there are concerns about importing the model wholesale.
-For example, it could transfer significant power from NHS service commissioners (usually Clinical Commissioning Groups or CCGs) to private providers: the Alzira model requires commissioners to take quite a different approach to their role, using contracts to state the outcomes they want but giving little detail and direction about how to do this.
-There is also some anxiety about the closeness between the contract holder and their suppliers in the Alzira model, which could mean less rigorous oversight of sub-contractors.
-In addition, this model could squeeze out some types of providers with, for example, dire consequences for social enterprises and charitable providers.
+There are concerns about importing the Alzira model into the NHS.
+For example, it could transfer significant power from NHS service commissioners (usually Clinical Commissioning Groups or CCGs) to private providers: the Alzira model requires commissioners to take quite a different approach to their role, using contracts to state the outcomes they want but giving little detail and direction about how to achieve these.
+There is also some anxiety about the potential closeness between the contract holder and their suppliers in Alzira, suggesting less than rigorous oversight of sub-contractors.
+In addition, it’s feared that this model could squeeze out some types of providers with serious consequences for social enterprises and charitable providers.

 Models like Alzira are promoted largely on the grounds that they reduce costs yet maintain quality.
-Yet research shows that while there is some evidence that the Alzira project in Spain delivered cheaper health care, due to the specific circumstances under which it operated in Spain, these savings are unlikely to be achieved internationally.
-In addition, once these organisations become operational, analysis shows there is a lack of public accountability, with the possibilities for monitoring limited by the terms of the contract.
-The same analysis also suggests it’s hard to learn from the experience of other nations’ health systems because of different institutional factors.
-This means that it can’t be assumed that claims made about the Alzira model of lowered costs while maintaining quality can be taken at face value.
+Yet research into the Alzira project in Spain suggests that, once these types of organisations become operational, there is a lack of public accountability, with monitoring limited by the terms of the contract.
+The same analysis also suggests that it’s hard to learn from the experience of other nations’ health systems because of different institutional factors.
+This means that it can’t be assumed that the claims made about the Alzira model of lowered costs while maintaining quality can be taken at face value.